himanshugiripunje/Important-Projects/kubernetes-notes/k8s.md

 uses of service:
 - You use a Service to make that set of Pods available on the network so that clients can interact with it.

+`A sidecar` :
+- is a separate container that runs alongside an application container in a Kubernetes pod – a helper application of sorts.

 `clusterip address`:
 - Provides static Ip address.